alpenlabs/faucet-api/README.md

 Where `l1_address` is the address that you want to receive funds on.

-If successful, this will return a `200 OK` with an empty body.
+If successful, this will return a `200 OK` with the hex-encoded txid in the body.
 If not, it will return a status code and a raw error message string in the body.

 ### L2

-`todo`
+`GET /claim_l2/<solution_as_hex>/<l2_address>`

+Where `l2_address` is the address that you want to receive funds on.

+If successful, this will return a `200 OK` with the hex-encoded txid in the body.
+If not, it will return a status code and a raw error message string in the body.